Drumsin/aoe4-generated-map-debugger/README.md

 ### Option 1 - Quickest
 Copy and paste existing code into the editor to run alongside your code.
 This is more prone to errors as functions may reference other undefined functions and variables.
 ### Option 2
-Install this debug tool on your machine locally (see below) and add your Lua functions to [map-setup-code.txt](https://github.com/Drumsin/aoe4-generated-map-debugger/blob/master/src/lua-imports/map-setup-code.txt).
-Lua code defined map-setup-code.txt is ran first with each Lua parse.
+Install this tool on your machine locally (see below) and add your Lua functions to [map-setup-code.txt](https://github.com/Drumsin/aoe4-generated-map-debugger/blob/master/src/lua-imports/map-setup-code.txt).
+Lua code defined in map-setup-code.txt is prepended to the editor code.

 ## Installing and running locally